Aman241104/kata_sweet_shop/README.md

 6. Submit a pull request

 ## 📄 License
-This project is created for educational purposes as part of a coding kata.
+This project is created for educational purposes as part of a coding test.

 ---
 *Built by by Aman Patel*